Nissan President

-First generation (150; 1965)
+First generation (1965–1973)

-The first generation of the Nissan President, designated H150, was introduced in October 1965, replacing the Cedric Special as Nissan's top-of-the-range model, and was exclusive to Japanese Nissan dealerships called Nissan Motor Store.
+The first generation of the President, designated H150, was introduced in October 1965, replacing the Cedric Special as Nissan's top-of-the-range model, and was exclusive to Japanese Nissan dealerships called Nissan Store.
 Ownership costs of the fully hand-built President were elevated due to its external dimensions and engine displacement placing it in the top road tax bracket.
 The President appeared after the Toyota Crown Eight debuted in 1963, and was developed by Nissan as a possible submission for a limousine to be used by the Imperial Household Agency of Japan.
+As a corporate limousine, the President was joined by the Mitsubishi Debonair which was primarily used by corporate Mitsubishi executives.

 Its appearance is very similar to the smaller but more popular Nissan Bluebird introduced earlier in 1964.
 Like the Bluebird, the President was built at Nissan's Oppama plant in Yokosuka, Kanagawa.
 A small number (fewer than 200) of left-hand drive models were also built, available for export but mainly sold to Japan's foreign missions and to Japanese companies abroad.
 These were designated HL150.
+The front wheels used double wishbone suspension with leaf spring and a live axle for the rear.

 The President was available with either the 4.0-litre Y40 V8 engine with 180 PS, developed specially for that model, or the 3.0-litre H30 straight-six.
 From the outside, the V8 is easiest identified by its twin exhaust, whereas the six only has a pipe on the left side.
 Very lavishly appointed for its time, the President served as the official car of the Japanese Prime Minister Eisaku Satō, while the Emperor of Japan was transported in one of four Nissan Prince Royals developed by Prince Motor Company.
 Each President was individually tested and fully run in before delivery.
+The availability of a V8 was regarded as an extravagant feature once it's realized that urban two-way streets are usually zoned at 40 km/h or less, as mentioned in the article Speed limits in Japan.